How long does SEO take?

 - Assuming AdWords spend influences organic rankings and speeds up results – it doesn’t.
 Period.

 - Overnight results – the impact of SEO can be huge and the ROI incredible.
 However, it’s not an overnight fix.
-In the age of agile growth hacking, SEO still has its place, but it’s a long term strategy that needs to be maintained in perpetuity if you want to keep benefitting from those lovely organic clicks.
+In the age of agile growth hacking, SEO still has its place, but it’s a long term strategy that needs to be maintained in perpetuity if you want to keep benefiting from those organic clicks.

 - Fail to prepare, prepare to fail – you can jump in feet first but success will be limited.
 Plan, plan and plan some more.
 Come up with a strategy broken down into tactics – on and offsite content, technical fixes, link and brand building etc. and then prioritise them according to your unique situation.
 There is no one size fits all solution.